evilsoft/crocks/README.md

 #### `pipe : ((a -> b), (b -> c), ..., (y -> z)) -> a -> z`
 If you find yourself not able to come to terms with doing the typical right-to-left, then `crocks` provides a means to accommodate you.
 This function does the same thing as `compose`, the only difference is it allows you define your flows in a left-to-right manner.

+#### `unless : (a -> Boolean) -> (a -> b) -> a -> a | b`
+There may come a time when you need to adjust a value when a condition is false, that is where `unless` can come into play.
+Just provide a predicate function (a function that returns a Boolean) and a function to apply your desired modification.
+This will get you back a function that when you pass it a value, it will evaluate it and if false, will run your value through the provided function.
+Either the original or modified value will be returned depending on the result of the predicate.
+Check out `when` for a negated version of this function.

 #### `when : (a -> Boolean) -> (a -> b) -> a -> b | a`
 There may come a time when you need to adjust a value when a condition is true, that is where `when` can come into play.
 Just provide a predicate function (a function that returns a Boolean) and a function to apply your desired modification.
 This will get you back a function that when you pass it a value, it will evaluate it and if true, will run your value through the provided function.
 Either the original or modified value will be returned depending on the result of the predicate.
+Check out `unless` for a negated version of this function.

 #### Point-free Functions
 While it can seem natural to work with all these containers in a fluent fashion, it can get cumbersome and hard to get a lot of reuse out of.
 A way to really get the most out of reusability in Javascript is to take what is called a point-free approach.
 Below is a small code same to contrast the difference between the two calling styles: